Develop a Project

 - Other schools: contact Offset Network

-- Complete carbon offset accounting and verify project offsets
+- Complete carbon offset accounting and verify project offsets.

-- Receive and retire offsets that have been verified and registered
+- Receive and retire offsets that have been verified and registered with the associated GHG program.

 We recommend using an existing protocol if one is available and applicable for your selected project type.
-If you are unable to find a existing protocol that fits your needs, contact us or Second Nature for next steps.
+If you are unable to find an existing protocol that fits your needs, contact us or Second Nature for next steps.

 Creating your own carbon offset project will grant your institution the control and ability to increase co-benefits for your community and provide learning opportunities for students.
-The Offset Network supports, guides and provides the structure for developing robust offset projects that meet your climate neutrality, educational, and other institutional goals.
+The Offset Network supports, guides, and provides the structure for developing robust offset projects that meet your climate neutrality, educational, and other institutional goals.

 Peer Reviewed Offsets

-The Offset Network is developing a peer review process for offset projects to help Colleges and Universities leverage partnerships within the academic community to reduce the high cost of project development and verification.
+The Offset Network is developing a peer review process for offset projects to help colleges and universities leverage partnerships within the academic community to reduce the high cost of project development and verification.
 Stay tuned for updates as this pathway for project verification is developed!

 Below are links to useful resources when considering developing your own offset project including training courses to increase internal capacity and guidance materials for project developers.